-Kurt Manwaring: What have you learned about historiography and writing from Richard E. Turley Jr.?
+What has Barbara Jones Brown learned about historiography and writing from Richard E. Turley Jr.?

 Rick also studied English as an undergrad and has years of experience as an editor as well as a historian.
 I have benefited from this experience under his tutelage as we have worked together on Mountain Meadows for thirteen years now.

 How has Barbara Jones Brown’s understanding of the Mountain Meadows Massacre evolved?